Pilot’s supporters throng his residence to greet him on his b’day | Politics

 Pilot’s supporters throng his residence to greet him on his b’day

-Former deputy chief minister Sachin Pilots supporters on Tuesday thronged his residence to greet him on his 44th birthday in show of strength.A group of his supporters, named as Sachin Pilot Fans club, also released a 57-second video projecting Pilot as Rajasthans future leader, presenting his vision for the state without making any reference to the Ashok Gehlot government.
+Former deputy chief minister Sachin Pilots supporters on Tuesday thronged his residence to greet him on his 44th birthday in a show of strength.A group of his supporters, named as Sachin Pilot Fans club, also released a 57-second video clip projecting Pilot as Rajasthans future leader and presenting his vision for the state without making any reference to the Ashok Gehlot government.

 - Country: